 Hummels, D. (2007).
 Transportation costs and international trade in the second era of globalization.
 The Journal of Economic Perspectives, 21(3), 4-154. http://dx.doi.org/10.1257/jep.21.3.131

 Use this Find Journals tool to search for the journal name first -- in this case, the Journal of Economic Perspectives -- then browse or search within that journal to find the specific article.

 Google Scholar is also great at finding one specific article.
 Use the directions on the second tab of this guide to link from Google Scholar to what we have access to through our UW-W subscriptions.

 Most of the content in these databases is NOT peer-reviewed, and thus may not be usable for your capstone.
 However, it can be useful if you need to research how an economic topic is being presented to the general, i.e. non-economist, public.

-This database provides comprehensive full-text coverage for regional business publications.
-It incorporates coverage of 75 business journals, newspapers, and newswires from all metropolitan and rural areas within the United States.
+Regional business magazines, newspapers, and wires from Canada and all metropolitan and rural areas in the United States.